josueelias9/AI_engineer/docs/generated_slides.md

 ---

 # 🎯 Goals
-- Build an AI-driven system to:
+Build an AI-driven system to:
 - Analyze multi-dimensional sensor data in real time
 - Generate actionable insights & reports
 - Start with targeted POC use cases (e.g., cucumber downy mildew)
 - Enable scalable automation for future pest & nutrient management
-- Long-term: Fully automate corrective actions through IoT systems

 ---

-# 🛠 Use Cases (POC)
+# 🛠 Use Cases

 ## Use Case 1:
 **Cucumber Downy Mildew Prediction**
-- Inputs: humidity, temperature, wind, spectrometry data
+- Inputs: humidity, temperature, wind, spectrometry data (this is data we will be mocking/creating)
 - Output: AI predicts disease susceptibility
 - Action: Recommend or trigger potassium application via irrigation

 ---

 ## Use Case 2:
-**Nutrient Deficiency Detection (Infrared Analysis)**
-- Inputs: spectrometry (infrared), soil moisture, moonlight exposure
-- Output: Detect early nitrogen deficiency
-- Action: Alert agronomists with suggested organic interventions

----

-## Use Case 3:
-**Automated Environmental Optimization**
-- Inputs: Ubibot data (temperature, humidity, light exposure)
-- Output: Identify stress conditions for crops
-- Action: Suggest optimal greenhouse adjustments (ventilation, irrigation schedule)
+redo this. it has to do with the cucumber case

 ---